Meal Planning & Eating Well

-Leave behind the stove to simplify meal preparation and reduce pack weight.
-It is possible to do and still have a meal.
+Leave behind the backpacking stove to simplify meal preparation and reduce pack weight.
+Going stove-less is possible to do and still have a meal.
 Besides the obvious choices such as meal bars and gorp, here are other options to consider.

 No Cook Meals

 How Much Food to Pack

 Pack a little more food than you think you might need.
 Instead of packing extra meals, pack additional snacks or no-cook meals.
 Doing so means you can still eat if you run out of stove fuel or are too tired to fire up the stove.
 A general guide is to pack 1.5 - 2 pounds of food per person daily for average body weight; otherwise, pack more food or supplement meals using healthy, high calories food such as olive oil.

 Backpacking Food Packing Tips

 Food Considerations: Cold Weather

 Winter backpacking can require an additional 500 – 1,000 calories per day.
 You will need to focus on high-fat foods to meet your energy demands.
 Eating nutritionally sound foods will make a difference in your ability to stay warm and energized.
 Your appetite may decrease at higher elevations and cold conditions.
 Be mindful of the potential to adjust your food choices accordingly by adding simple digestable foods such as smoothies, soups, and calorie-dense snacks for colder stretches.

 Food for Winter Backpacking

 Food Considerations: Hot WeatherBesides staying hydrated in hot weather, you need to consume foods that are high in electrolytes to replace that which is lost by heaving sweating.